Earned Sick and Safe Time

 Saint Paul employers and employees can visit the ESST Employer and Employee pages for the ESST Rules, Frequently Asked Questions, Employee Notice posters, as well as additional ESST resources and tools.

 Earned Sick and Safe Time Rules

 HREEO is responsible for drafting ESST Rules to help individuals interpret the ESST ordinance.
 ESST Rules were last revised October 31, 2017.

 If an employee believes their ESST rights have been denied, please complete an ESST Complaint Form and submit it to the Labor Standards Unit for review.
 After receiving the complaint, a city staff member will follow up with the complainant within five (5) business days.

-Businesses and individuals can use the map of Saint Paul City Council Wards to verify whether an employer is located in the City of Saint Paul and subject to ESST.
+Businesses and individuals can use the map of Saint Paul City Council Wards to verify whether an employee is working in the City of Saint Paul.
 Individuals can either type in a specific address, or use the map to zoom in on city boundaries.
 If "No Results" are found based on an address search, the address is not located within the City of Saint Paul.

 Earned Sick and Safe Time Ordinance History